Your bag

 Be prepared for the crowds, but embrace the vibrant atmosphere – it's a quintessential Chiang Mai experience!

-Try everything local at the Night Markets
+Feast at Night Markets

 15